- How To Use

 - Refer to the buffing chart below for the proper wheels to use with each metal type, as well as the steps to achieve the desired finish.

 - If you have problems achieving a good finish, refer to the troubleshooting guide below.

 - Always wear a dust mask or respirator and eye protection while buffing!

 - A clear ceramic coating will protect your part after buffing.

 - Steel and magnesium parts must be protected with a coating, bare steel will rust quickly and magnesium corrodes in a matter of hours.
 Stainless steel and aluminum can be left bare without corrosion issues, as long as you keep the parts clean and out of the weather during storage.

 - To achieve a consistent brushed look on larger parts, finish it by hand with a hand pad, going in the same direction you were buffing in.

-That's the ultimate honor Frederick, I'm happy to hear the products are making a difference on your projects!
-Thanks for sharing your experience with the wheels.
+Thanks for the great feedback Joey!
+Happy to hear the products have made a difference for you.
 Looking forward to working with you again.
+Enjoy the wheels!

 I have had great success with how I can use this on the bench grinder on my drill and by hand.
 Highly recommend this product

 Your feedback is much appreciated Baxter!
 Thanks for supporting Pryme!